Team Members

 Andrew Schille, MS

-Andrew is a Clinical Research Coordinator with over 4 years of experience who maintains considerable knowledge pertaining to motion analysis systems, data management, and data processing/analysis.
+Andrew is a Research Technical Specialist with over 5 years of experience who maintains considerable knowledge pertaining to motion analysis systems, data management, and data processing/analysis.
 Specifically, he has collected, cleaned, and managed motion analysis data from multiple sites capturing and processing data simultaneously for our NIH funded projects, and will provide a similar role at SPARC while also engaging in biomechanical data analyses for all projects.
 Not limited to just the motion systems, Andrew also works to maintain the integrity of the force platforms, instrumented devices, other technologies, and the overall SPARC facility.
 Andrew is also trained in the implementation of our neuromuscular training programs, overseeing the execution of these programs at Emory SPARC.

 Shayla Warren, BA/BS